 Matthews wasn't sure when Cutler got hurt.

 "Kinda wish they would have had Jay in there the whole time the way things were going," Matthews said.

-Bears coach Lovie Smith grew testy when asked about Cutler's injury after the game.
+Bears coach Lovie Smith grew testy after being asked several questions about Cutler's injury.